Melatonin: benefits, dosage, contraindications

 Central nervous system depressants: moderate interaction

-The use of melatonin simultaneously with alcohol, benzodiazepines, and other sedatives, could worsen sedation.
+Using melatonin at the same time as alcohol, benzodiazepines, and other sedatives could worsen sedation.

 Oral contraceptives: moderate interaction

-Contraceptives may increase endogenous melatonin levels.
-Theoretically, these medications can enhance the adverse effects of orally taken melatonin.
+Contraceptives can increase endogenous melatonin levels.
+Theoretically, these medications may increase the side effects of melatonin taken orally.

-Melatonin is metabolized by cytochromes P450.
+Melatonin is metabolized by cytochrome P450 enzymes.
 Taking melatonin with other cytochrome P450 substrates could alter its metabolism.

-Melatonin may stimulate immune function and could interfere with immunosuppressive treatments.
+Melatonin can stimulate immune function and could interfere with immunosuppressive treatments.

 Precautions